Skip to content

 Related reading:

-This article was originally published in June 2023 by Toby Peterson.
-The most recent update was in April 2024.
+This article was originally published in June 2023 by Toby Peterson and has also had contributions from Jessica Lau.
+The most recent update was in February 2026.

 Get productivity tips delivered straight to your inbox